 The fonts and colors, as well as the message of the copy, should be consistent with the landing page design.
 The level of consistency determines the trust and eventually, improves the conversion rate of your ads.

 #2 Focus on Needs and Pain Points of the audience

 The users are looking for solutions to their problems with you.
-If the landing page neither confirms nor denies the solution, their anxiety increases.
+The landing page that neither confirms not denies the solution, confuses the users.
 Instead of simply writing down all about your brand and products, address the problems your target audience is facing, and tell them how your products or services aim to resolve them.